Altinn/altinn-studio-docs/content/notifications/send-notifications/developer-guides/send-email-notifications/_index.en.md

 ---
 title: Send email notifications
 linktitle: Send email notifications
-description: Developer guide on sending an email notification order
+description: Endpoint for sending an email to one or more recipient with known contact details.
 weight: 50
 toc: true
 ---